Calculation of MRR and ARR

 4. Cases of atypical periods

-• If the number of days in the period is within ± 4 days of one of the standards [30, 60, 90, 180, 365], then the duration is rounded to the corresponding whole number of months (1, 2, 3, 6 or 12 months).
+If the number of days in the period is within ± 4 days of one of the standards

-• In other cases, Fincome uses the following formula:
+In other cases, Fincome uses the following formula:

-MRR=Amount excl. tax × 30.437 / Number of days in the periodMRR
+MRR=Amount excl. tax × 30.437 / Number of days in the period

 This calculation is the default mode of Fincome.

-Alternative option: calculation based on plan frequency
+Alternative option: frequency-based plan calculation

 If the default proration does not meet your needs, you can enable an alternative mode :

-• This mode relies on the frequency specified in your plans (monthly, quarterly, annual, etc.).
+This mode relies on the frequency specified in your plans (monthly, quarterly, annual, etc.).

-• It is more accurate provided your plans are well configured.
+It is more accurate provided your plans are well configured.

 5. From MRR to ARR

 ARR (Annual Recurring Revenue) means Annual Recurring Revenue.
 It is simply the MRR expressed on an annual basis.
 The formula is: ARR = MRR × 12.
-This metric aggregates your level of monthly recurring revenue into an annualized projection, useful for communicating the size of your annual recurring revenue.
+This metric aggregates your level of monthly recurring revenue into an annualized projection, useful for communicating the size of your annual recurring revenues.
 For example, a total MRR of €85,000 per month corresponds to an ARR of approximately €1,020,000 (85,000 × 12).

 Last updated